rykcod/massa/README.md

 Build a massa-node container This image include a script named "**/massa-guard/massa-guard.sh**" to:
   * Autobuy 1 roll when your node failed and lost his active rolls
   * Autobuy rolls when your MAS amount greater than 200 MAS
-  * Auto refresh massa online bootstrap list and now support ipv6
+  * Auto refresh massa online bootstrap list - 20220506 UPDATE --> Available for Testnet 10 format
   * Restart node when stuck
   * Autoget MAS faucet on Discord 1 time per day
   * Logs his actions over /massa_mount/logs/
+  * Expose port 33035 to allow monitoring with https://paranormal-brothers.com/massa/

 ### TO DO ###
 __STEP 1:__